dusty-nv/jetson-inference/README.md

 ## Support for USB webcam
 On the Abaco Systems SFF box there is no CSI camera so [`gstCamera`](camera/gstCamera.h) has been modified to support the Logitech C920 Webcam.
 At the moment only imagenet-camera.cpp has been tested and proven to work with this modification.

+Modified pipelines can be supplied to the create function to support cameras using RGB colour space.
+The included pipeline in [`imagenet-camera.cpp`](imagenet-camera/imagenet-camera.cpp)  for the C920 is shown below:

+    video/x-raw, width=(int)640, height=(int)480, format=RGB ! videoconvert ! video/x-raw, format=RGB ! videoconvert ! appsink name=mysink

 ## Goals
 The aim of this project is to create a network trained on images that come from military applications such at Air / Sea / Land.
 Updating the network to work with this updated network for demonstration and as an example to a defence audiance.